sparshrestha/tech-in-nepal/README.md

 ## Education
-- [Padain.com](https://padain.com/) - Padain,com is our startup initiative where we are digitalizing educational resources.
+- [Padain.com](https://padain.com/) - Padain.com is our startup initiative where we are digitalizing educational resources.
 We hire part time teachers to make contents like videos and e-notes on different subjects, and then sell the contents to the students through our website and app.

 ## Facebook Pages Groups